swayf/grako/README.rst

 - **1.4.0-rc.1**
     * *BUG!* Sometimes the AST_ for a closure ({}) was not a list.
     * Semantic actions can now be implemented by a delegate.
-    * Reset synthetic method count and use decorators for more readable parser code.
+    * Reset synthetic method count and use decorators to increase readibility of generated parsers.
     * The **Grako** EBNF_ grammar and the bootstrap parser now align, so the grammar can be used to bootstrap the tool.
     * The bootstrap parser was refactored to use semantic delegates.
     * Proved that grammar models can be pickled, unpickled, and reused.